 The Course Books explain that students should cycle through the four courses again as they get older.
 They will encounter different assignments in their Student Explorers each time through.
 While I like the story approach to history, I think that more comprehensive coverage is vital somewhere along the line.
 Repetition is certainly useful, but I think it might be more productive to expand into other topics rather than repeat so extensively.
 I’d be most likely to use GBHC for grades one through eight, then switch to something else for high school.
-The publisher is aware of this issue, and they tell me that they are in the development and writing process for high school history courses that they plan to release in 2020 or 2021.
+The publisher is aware of this issue, and they tell me that they are in the development and writing process for high school history courses that they plan to release in the future.
 The present program will remain available for families that prefer to do their history together as a family.
 The new high school history courses will be part of their own Green Leaf High School and will be what they recommend for high school students at that point.
 Those who want to stick with the present program should supplement for high schoolers to provide more comprehensive coverage.

 While biblical and Christian history is included, GBHC does not promote any single denomination.
 Protestants and Catholics are both treated with respect although information leans slightly in a Protestant direction as evidenced, for example, by their treatment of the Reformation.
 But at the same time, there are entire lessons on Catholic historical figures such as St. Patrick and Joan of Arc.
 When quotations from the Bible are used, they are from the King James Version of the Bible.
 A free PDF supplement is available for members of The Church of Jesus Christ of Latter-day Saints.

 GBHC also reflects a conservative political outlook that shows up from time to time.
 On the publisher’s website it explains: